wslutilities/wslu/README.md

 ## Feature

 **wslusc**
-This is a WSL shortcut creator to create a shortcut on your Windows 10 Desktop.
+A WSL shortcut creator to create a shortcut on your Windows 10 Desktop.

 **wslsys**
-This is a WSL system information printer to print out system informations from Windows 10 or Linux.
+A WSL system information printer to print out system informations from Windows 10 or Linux.

 **wslfetch**
-This is a WSL Screenshoot Information Tool to print information in an elegant way.
+A WSL Screenshoot Information Tool to print information in an elegant way.

 **wslvar**
-This is a WSL tool to help you get Windows system environment variables.
+A WSL tool to help you get Windows system environment variables.

 **wslview**
-This is a fake WSL browser that can help you open link in default Windows browser.
+A fake WSL browser that can help you open link in default Windows browser.

+**wslupath** ⚠ *Deprecated*
+A WSL tool to convert path styles.

 ## Installation

-### For WLinux
+### WLinux/Fedora Remix

-Preinstalled in WLinux.
+Preinstalled in WLinux and Fedora Remix for WSL.

-### For Ubuntu/Debian/Kali Linux
+### Ubuntu/Debian/Kali Linux

 You can download the `.deb` package from release and install it using `sudo dpkg -i wslu*`.

-### For OpenSUSE/SLES/WLinux Enterpruse/Fedora Remix
+### OpenSUSE/SLES/WLinux Enterprise

 You can download the `.rpm` package from release and install it using `sudo rpm -ivh "wslu*"`.

-### For other distribution
+### Arch Linux

+wslu is live on [AUR](https://aur.archlinux.org/packages/wslu/).
+You can download *PKGBUILD* and install manually or install via PKGBUILD helpers like yay.

+### Alpine Linux

+You can download the `.apk` package from release and install it using `sudo apk add "wslu*"`.

+### Other distributions

+> **⚠ Not Recommend**
+> `curl | bash` method is not secure.
+[Related article](https://sandstorm.io/news/2015-09-24-is-curl-bash-insecure-pgp-verified-install)

-run the following command in your preferred distro: `curl -sL https://wslu.patrickwu.space/install | bash`
+Run the following command in your preferred distro: `curl -sL https://wslu.patrickwu.space/install | bash`

 ## Contributors